Characters: The Musketeers

 - Dark Secret: Knowingly sent a regiment of his Musketeers on false pretenses towards Savoy, where they were systematically slaughtered by the Duke and his men.
 To his credit, Treville didn't know about the massacre until after it had taken place.

-- Season two hints at another one, pertaining to Porthos' biological father and the circumstances that led to him and his mother winding up in the Court of Miracles.
+- Season two introduces another one, pertaining to Porthos' biological father and the circumstances that led to him and his mother winding up in the Court of Miracles.

 - Father to His Men